Bonneau du Martray

-- Vinification: Indigenous yeasts, up to 30% new oak, very light fining and filtration
+- Vinification: Indigenous yeast alcoholic fermentation, aging with up to 30% new oak, very light fining and filtration

 Emperor Charlemagne first rode by the hill of Corton in winter.
 Noticing that its unusual exposition had caused the snow to melt there before the other hills, he ordered it to be planted to vines.

 Several years ago at a wine function, Anne Le Baut de La Moriniere, Jean-Charles’ wife, was seated next to Etienne Grivot who told her, “You are very lucky in Pernand, you have beautiful, unusual light.”
 She asked him what made him say that.
 “I am a helicopter pilot”, he replied, “I am used to observing.”

 On the drive to Beaune from the family home, when we leave the village of Savigny-les-Beaune, the valley opens up to vaster skies and the hill of Corton.
 There, we are hit by very unusual light, so vivid it feels divine, as if of all places God had chosen this one to make an imminent announcement.

 The heart of the Corton-Charlemagne appellation are the lieux-dits ‘En Charlemagne’ and ‘Le Charlemagne’.
 They are the only grands crus in Burgundy facing west.
 Long after dusk has set on the east-facing slopes, they still talk to the sun.

 On Light & the Inadequacy of Language